DisStat/DisStat-npm/README.md

 console.log(newBotData)

 /*
- * Posts a command to DisStat.
+ * Posts a command to DisStat using custom graphs.
  * You shouldn't post user generated commands like custom commands to protect user privacy.
  * You also should exclude the prefix and command arguments from the command.
  *
  * @param {string} command - The command to post
  * @param {string} userId? - The user's id
  * @param {string} guildId? - The guild's id
- * @param {Boolean} force? - Whether to force the command to be posted instantly IF autoposting is enabled,
- * defaults to false, causing a delay from up to 90 seconds.
  */
 disstat.postCommand("info")
 disstat.postCommand("help", "581146486646243339", "1081089799324180490")